-The application notice for The Jack Henning Graduate Fellowship in Labor Culture and History for 2024-2025 will be available during September of 2023.
+Applications are closed for The Jack Henning Graduate Fellowship in Labor Culture and History.

 In 2009 the award was presented to Alex Johnston (UCSC, Community Studies) whose dissertation “Remember the Work: Remember the Worker: Blue Collar Preservation” and the film “Way Down in the Hole” provides us with a visceral exploration of the Great Colorado Coalfield War and the infamous Ludlow Massacre.